-Cheese Kamaboko: Traditional Japanese Fish Cake with Cheese
+Cheese Kamaboko: Japanese Fish Cake with Cheese Bits

 In addition to these ingredients, starch is also added as an auxiliary raw material.
-Traditionally, Kamaboko fish cake comes with a small wooden plate, formed into an arched shape.
+Traditionally, formed into an arched shape, Kamaboko fish cake comes with a small wooden plate.

-In modern times, there are many variations of Kamaboko, from traditional to flavored.
-The fish cakes are available at almost any supermarket and convenience store in Japan, because Kamaboko is a common food to us Japanese.
+In modern times, there are many variations of Kamaboko, from traditional to flavored, which are available at almost any supermarket and convenience store in Japan, because Kamaboko is a common food to us Japanese.

-Kamaboko matches perfectly with alcoholic drinks, and in fact we Japanese love to eat the fish cake as a “Otsumami (おつまみ)” snack along with sake rice wine and beer.
+Kamaboko matches perfectly with alcoholic drinks, and in fact we Japanese love to eat the fish cake as an “Otsumami (おつまみ)” snack along with Sake rice wine and beer.

-As with traditional Kamaboko cakes, we love to eat modern flavored ones like Cheese Kamaboko, drinking beer.
+As with traditional Kamaboko cakes, we love to eat modern flavored ones, like Cheese Kamaboko, while drinking beer.

 Natori Cheese Kamaboko

-Actually, I have a Cheese Kamaboko fish cake now.
-The above product is Cheese Kamaboko from “Natori (なとり)”, a Japanese food company well-known for its Chiitara fish cheese snacks.
+Actually, I have Cheese Kamaboko fish cake now.
+The product shown above is Cheese Kamaboko from “Natori (なとり)”, a Japanese food company well-known for Cheese Tara fish cheese snacks.

-In addition to Natori, there is one more Japanese food company well-known for its Cheese Kamaboko.
-That is “Maruzen (丸善)” whose Cheese Kamaboko is dubbed “Chiikama (チーかま)” (Amazon.co.jp).
+In addition to Natori, there is one more Japanese food company well-recognized for its Cheese Kamaboko.
+That is “Maruzen (丸善)” whose Cheese Kamaboko is dubbed “Chiikama (チーかま)”.

-The Natori’s product I purchased this time contains 4 stick-shaped Cheese Kamaboko in the package, each of which is individually wrapped in a wrap film for food packaging.
+What I purchased this time from Natori contains 4 sticks of Cheese Kamaboko fish cake in the package, each of which is individually wrapped in a wrap film for food packaging.

-As you can see from the above, half-dried cheese bits are embedded throughout the Kamaboko fish cake.
+As you can see in the photo, half-dried cheese bits are embedded throughout the Kamaboko fish cake.

-According to the description on the back of the package, the fish ingredient of this Natori’s Cheese Kamaboko consists of codfish and lizard fish.
+According to the description on the back of the package, the fish ingredient in this Cheese Kamaboko from Natori consists of codfish and lizard fish.

 Generally, Cheese Kamaboko is soft in texture and lightly flavored.
-It has an addicting combination of fish cake and cheese and goes perfectly with beer.
-If you get a chance, why not give it a try?
+It has an addicting combination of mild fish cake and rich-tasting processed cheese and goes really well with beer.